NVlabs/VILA/README.md

 ## 💡 News

-- \[2025/1\] VILA project becomes part of Cosmos Nemotron family, state-of-the-art vision language models (VLMs) for  diverse multimodal AI tasks across the edge, data center, and cloud.
+- \[2025/1\] As of January 6, 2025 VILA is now part of the new Cosmos Nemotron vision language models.
 - \[2024/12\] We release [NVILA](https://arxiv.org/abs/2412.04468) (a.k.a VILA2.0) that explores the full stack efficiency of multi-modal design, achieving cheaper training, faster deployment and better performance.
 - \[2024/12\] We release [LongVILA](./longvila/README.md) that supports long video understanding, with long-context VLM with more than 1M context length and multi-modal sequence parallel system.
 - \[2024/10\] VILA-M3, a SOTA medical VLM finetuned on VILA1.5 is released!
 VILA-M3 significantly outperforms Llava-Med and on par w/ Med-Gemini and is fully opensourced! [code](https://github.com/Project-MONAI/VLM#-news) [model](https://huggingface.co/MONAI)